Mass media in South Africa: Press freedom

 Press freedom has a chequered history in South Africa.
 While some sectors of the South African media openly criticised the apartheid system and the 1948-1994 National Party government, they were hampered by government censorship during those years.
 For example, South African investigative journalist Donald Woods became renowned after he fled to live in the United Kingdom in exile after helping to expose the truth behind the death of Steve Biko, the leader of the Black Consciousness Movement, along with fellow journalist and current South African politician, Helen Zille.
 After the end of apartheid and National Party rule in 1994 however, censorship ended and a new constitution was enacted which has a Bill of Rights that guarantees that every citizen has the right to freedom of expression, which includes freedom of the press and media, the freedom to receive or impart information or ideas, freedom of artistic creativity, academic freedom, and freedom of scientific research.

 These freedoms are generally respected in practice and the press is considered relatively free.
 Laws concerning the media and political control over its content are generally considered to be moderate and there is little evidence of repressive measures against journalists.
 In consequence, South Africa is ranked 39th in Reporters Without Borders' worldwide index of press freedom 2015–2016.

 However, there has also been criticism of certain aspects of the freedom of the press in South Africa.
 All the large daily newspapers are owned by the four largest media firms, which could lead to pro-corporate bias.
-In addition, the South African Broadcasting Corporation (SABC), the public broadcaster, is funded by the ANC-majority government.
+In addition, the South African Broadcasting Corporation (SABC), the public broadcaster, is funded by the government.

 Some media aspects of the Oilgate scandal have also been a cause for concern as was the banning of the publication of the cartoons of Muhammad in South Africa by Judge Mohammed Jajbhay on 3 February 2006.

 According to media reports, the SABC blacklisted certain commentators and analysts which may be critical of the government.

 Recently, the Protection of Information Bill and the proposed Media Appeals Tribunal has caused controversy both domestically and abroad with allegations that press freedom is under threat.